Public Health (International) MPH

 • Principles of Health Management (Stream B) – planning and policy – analyses types of policies and management systems in the health sector with particular focus on the changing roles of the government.

-The wide range of optional modules allows you to focus your study to match your interests and experience.
+The MPH(I) also includes a wide range of optional modules which allows you to focus your study to match your interests and experience.
+Optional modules are currently being reviewed for the programme and there is potential for optional module choices to change.

 At Leeds you’ll have the opportunity to take part in a study visit to Geneva, attending workshops and meetings with the United Nations (UN) and other international health organisations.
 In the past organisations have included: